RouterChart.com

 Weight193 g

-If you plan to move or travel frequently and need to take your router with you, the dimensions become important for portability.
-Smaller and more compact routers are generally easier to transport, while larger routers with external antennas or multiple ports may be bulkier and less convenient to carry.
+If you plan to move or travel a lot and need to take your router with you, the size is important.
+It needs to be small to be easy to carry.
 If you purchase a router online or have it shipped, the weight may affect the overall cost.
-Heavier routers can result in higher shipping charges, especially for international deliveries.

 System